What are the symptoms of hay fever?

 - Avoid hanging your clothes to dry outdoors

-- Wear wraparound sunglasses to prevent pollen getting into your eyes
+- Wear wraparound glasses or sunglasses to prevent pollen getting into your eyes

 Be allergy aware